leshec/wordfind/README.md

 # wordfind
-Web app: Toy scrabble word finder
+Web app: Crossword / crabble word finder

-Generates random tiles: then finds largest, highest score and valid words.
+- Demo mode generates random tiles: then finds largest, highest score and valid words.
+- Search for words in a dictionary of 300k words
+- Play a game to find words from random letters/tiles
+- Find anagrams of words.

 ## **Website**